Racing is bent, fact…

 …but I guess what you really want to know is; where can I find it all, quickly.

-The best way I’ve found to spot these kind of situations is through the following:
+The best way I’ve found to spot this kind of situation is through the following:

 GG.co.uk has an alert service you can set up.
 All you need to do is register for an account, it’s a free service.